How to Safely Delegate Microsoft 365 User Management

 - Manage Teams and group memberships

-- Use templates to standardize onboarding
+- Use templates to standardize onboarding (see the full new-hire workflow)

 What delegates cannot do: